4 DISC Personality Types: Career Insights

 Type 2: Influential

-I-styles are motivated by social recognition, group activities, and relationships.
-They prioritize taking action, collaborating, and expressing enthusiasm and are often described as warm, trusting, optimistic, magnetic, enthusiastic, and convincing.
-I-styles love to take a new idea and run with it.
-They energize teams and build enthusiasm for projects.
+I-styles are often described as warm, trusting, optimistic, magnetic, enthusiastic, and convincing.
+They love to take a new idea and run with it, energize teams, and build enthusiasm for projects.
 But, they can also be a bit erratic if placed in charge and might not prioritize consistency or caution.
 Influential personalities often have a strong social network.

-• Fears loss of influence, disapproval, being ignored
+• Fears being ignored, loss of influence, rejection, disapproval

 • Charming, optimistic, and energetic